Movatterモバイル変換

 Norma Heyman

-David Jonathan Heyman (born 26 July 1961) is a British film producer and the founder ofHeyday Films.
+David Jonathan Heyman (born 26 July 1961) is an English film producer and the founder ofHeyday Films.
 Heyman is best known as the producer of all eight installments of theHarry Potter film series, which are based on aseries of popular fantasy novels of the same name by authorJ.
 K. Rowling.
 He then produced all three installments of its spin-off prequel series,Fantastic Beasts.
 His work makes him thesecond-most commercially successful producer of all time.

 Early life